solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 When using a customer-managed key strategy, it is vital to understand responsibilities around key lifecycle management.
 Customer keys are stored in an [Azure Key Vault] and then accessed via policies.
-It is vital to follow all recommendations for key management, the loss of the encryption key equates to the loss of data access.
+It is vital to follow all recommendations for key management, as the loss of the encryption key equates to the loss of data access.

-In addition to a customer-managed keys, use service-level keys to [add double encryption].
+In addition to customer-managed keys, use service-level keys to [add double encryption].
 Implementing this feature will provide highly encrypted data at rest, but it does come with encryption performance penalties.
 Testing should be performed.